 Directly around the house are beds devoted solely to the herbs we use for making tea, from the fresh (not dried) leaves and flowers.
 The current list of plants (in the entire garden) is:

 At the beginning we bought about 100 trees and shrubs.
-All from local companies.
-Of those I reckon 20 survived and none are any bigger than the trees we later started off from seed.
+All from semi-local companies.
+Of those I reckon 20 have survived but none have grown any faster than trees we later started off from seed.
 Why?
-Because commercially-grown stock is raised in a totally artificial environment.
-So if you are thinking of planting up a large area quickly, bear this in mind.
-Either find a supplier who grows outdoors and uses no chemicals, or do-it-yourself from seed.
-The latter being by far the best, as it is a lot cheaper, very easy, and the plants have fewer problems adapting when they are finally transplanted.
+Because commercially-grown stock is raised in a totally artificial environment, so when you subsequently plant them out they suffer shock.
+If you are thinking of planting up a large area quickly, bear this in mind, and only buy from a dealer who is close by and grows outside with the minimum of inputs.
+Or better still from seed.
+A lot cheaper, very easy, and the plants have fewer problems adapting when they are finally transplanted.

 This has proved another good way to get more plants.
 Either taken from our own stock or keeping an eye out for trees in the neighbourhood.
 It’s very easy, just cut the fresh growth as soon as the leaves fall in autumn and pot them up.
 By the following autumn they are rooted and ready to plant out.
 We also encourage readers to send us cuttings from their plants (again we’ll refund the postage).
 Simply: